alanng10/Lang/Docue/a.md

 In Lang, the letters refer to different entities.

 The letter "A" refers to any that is applicable to all.
+It refers to animi that is applicable to all.

 The letter "B" refers to be that is applicable to all.
 It refers to been that is applicable to all.